ChrisNiekler/NLP/README.md

 ### `neutral`
 Status that are neither `happy` or `sad` nor express any particular sentiment are labeled as `neutral`.
 It can be advice or facts.

+---
+We also try to add more features by scrapping them from different websites that offer inspiration for WhatsApp Status.